Joseph A. Doorley Jr.: Civic Center

 The signature achievement of Doorley's tenure was the Providence Civic Center.
 After voters refused a statewide bond issue in 1968 to pay for a civic center, Doorley pushed for a special referendum in Providence in 1969, which passed.
 When more money was needed, Dooley pushed for another referendum in 1971.
 The Civic Center was so closely associated with Doorley that the press called it "Doorley's Dream".
 The Center became a focus of a corruption investigation in 1973.
 The director of the Center was convicted of soliciting a $1,000 bribe from a concert promoter.
 The lead investigator for this case was assistant attorney general Vincent "Buddy" Cianci, who used the case as a platform to run for mayor against Doorley on an anti-corruption platform.

 By 1973, Doorley had lost favor with the state Democratic Party leaders, as the Democratic City Committee refused to endorse his 1974 bid for re-election.
 Doorley faced three Democratic challengers in the primary, winning by about 2,000 votes.
 Many of the dissatisfied anti-Doorley Democrats defected to support Republican Cianci, helping him win the 1974 mayoral election.

 Later life

+In 1978, Doorley ran for Governor of Rhode Island as an independent, challenging incumbent Democrat J. Joseph Garrahy.
+Doorley would receive just over 6% of the vote as Garrahy would be re-elected in a landslide.

 Later in life, Doorley moved to Pompano Beach, Florida, but subsequently returned to Rhode Island, living in Narragansett.
 He was married to Marilyn Joan Donnelly until her death in 2010.
 He had six children from a former marriage with Claire Walsh.